What is syphilis?

 TPHA-/ TPPA-Test

-Antibodies are formed after a syphilis infection.
-Tests such as TPHA and TPPA can detect the pathogens in the blood for life.
-If these tests are negative and the last risk contact was at least ten weeks ago, there is no syphilis.
+Your body produces antibodies after syphilis infection.
+TPHA and TPPA tests can detect these antibodies for life.
+If these tests are negative and your last potential exposure was at least ten weeks ago, you don't have syphilis.

 Syphilis confirmation test